-The ICT Services Manager is the lead officer responsible for reporting, investigating and taking appropriate action to address breaches of IT systems and network security, and for escalating incidents to the Information Security Officer.
+The ICT Services Manager is the lead officer responsible for reporting investigating and taking appropriate action to address breaches of IT systems and network security, and for escalating incidents to the Information Security Officer Data Protection Officer as appropriate.

-6.1.10 Information Security Officer (ISO)
+6.1.10 Data Protection Officer (DPO)Information Security Officer (ISO)

-For the purposes of this policy the Information Security Officer will be the Democratic Services Manager and Deputy Monitoring Officer.
-The ISO is the lead officer responsible for investigating and taking appropriate action in all cases involving loss, theft or unauthorised disclosure of Council information and for liaising with the other lead officers and Heads of Services in the management of other information security incidents.
-The Information Security Officer will record and review all information security incidents and make reports, as appropriate, to the ICT Steering Group, recommending further action and any issues and risks to be escalated to the DCEMO and to the Council's Risk Management Group.
+For the purposes of this policy the Data Protection Information Security Officer will be the Information Governance Manager Democratic Services Manager and Deputy Monitoring Officer.
+The DPOISO is the lead officer responsible for investigating and taking appropriate action in all cases involving loss, theft or unauthorised disclosure of Council personal data information and for liaising with the other lead officers and Heads of Services in the management of other information security incidents.
+The Information Security Officer Data Protection Officer will record and review all information security incidents and make reports, as appropriate, to the ICT Steering Group/Senior ManagementTeam, recommending further action and any issues and risks to be escalated to the DCEMO and to the Council's Risk Management Group.